thenoursehorse/risb/docs/how-to/lattice_solver.md

 # Using`LatticeSolver`

 If you want to solve a strongly correlated model on a lattice you can use :py:class:`LatticeSolver`.
+This guide shows you how to use it for most kinds of problems you might want to solve.

 ## Simple setup